11cafe/comfyui-workspace-manager/README.md

 ```
 - now go back to ComfyUI restart your python server by `python main.py`

 ‼️ Be careful that beta branch can be unstable, so please please make sure you have backups for all your workflows!
+Before switching to beta, please make a copy of these folders somewhere:

+`ComfyUI/custom_nodes/comfyui-workspace-manager/db`
-You can make a copy of your /my_workflows folder.
+or for extra safety, you can make a copy of the entire `ComfyUI/custom_nodes/comfyui-workspace-manager/` folder

+if anything goes wrong, you can always paste back these folders.
+Also, you should have your /my_workflows folder (workspace save directory) in safe place always

 If anything goes wrong, and you want to revert back to main, please do the following:
 - inside custom_nodes/comfyui-workspace-manager, do `git checkout main`, then restart your python server and you are back into main branch!